 - November – Cindy Underhill

-We select one winner each month, so please nominate someone you know for the work they’re doing in open education.
+We select one winner every other month, so please nominate someone you know for the work they’re doing in open education.

 Accepted with gratitude